Katzeee/Notes/about-programing/ubuntu-libtorch-AND-pytorch-install.md

 $ wget https://download.pytorch.org/libtorch/cu113/libtorch-cxx11-abi-shared-with-deps-1.11.0%2Bcu113.zip
 ```

-then unzip the file and put wherever you want, I choose to put it at `/home/xac/local/libtorch`
+Then unzip the file and put wherever you want, I choose to put it at `/home/xac/local/libtorch`

 ```bash
 $ cd /home/xac/local